Food Science & Human Nutrition: Human Nutrition, MS

 Additional courses may be required beyond the concentration minimum, per Advisory Committee recommendations, depending upon student/advisor learning objectives.
 A student whose prior education includes course work with identical or similar content to those specified above will be guided by their advisor and Advisory Committee regarding the selection of additional course work needed to meet the minimum hours of the HN concentration.

 Students are encouraged to take new courses, rather than retake required courses they have already taken.
-If you have already taken a required course at the University of Illinois, it is highly recommended that you do not retake it.
+If you have already taken a required course at the University of Illinois Urbana-Champaign, it is highly recommended that you do not retake it.
 No petition is required.
 If you have taken a very similar course at another university, you are strongly encouraged to petition for acceptance of that course in lieu of the required course.
 Courses should be selected to expand and strengthen your knowledge in core and related disciplines, and/or to increase your research capabilities.
 Retaking a course does not meet that objective.
 For additional advice on this topic, contact your advisor and faculty advisory committee.

 Students are required to enroll in another seminar course if they have a conflict that precludes their enrollment in FSHN 597 or NUTR 500.
 The seminar course may be offered by another department.